Heterodoxia Blog Compliation

 Even more aggravating was the notion that every opinion about art was equal.
 Only the truly lazy think that way, comfortable in the nether regions of their subjective tastes, never venturing beyond their echo-chamber that took a lifetime to develop.

-My experience on social media has led me to the conclusion that almost nobody knows how to properly critique pop culture, largely because they fail at being a good critic.
+My experience on social media has led me to the conclusion that almost nobody knows how to properly critique pop culture, largely because they fail at being a good critic; they go beyond political correctness and fanboyism, appreciating art’s originality and context.
+They reframe works to reveal deeper insights, avoiding the traps of dogma and conventional judgment.
+To be superior, stay open-minded and courageous in your critiques.

 Deafness